Speakers and Sessions

 Plenary Sessions Day 1

-The Rights of Disabled Migrants in US Deportation Proceedings and Reintegration in Mexico (César Rodriguez and Helena Marissa Montes)
+The Rights of Disabled Migrants in US Deportation Proceedings and Reintegration in Mexico César Rodriguez and Helena Marissa Montes

 The purpose of this binational and bilingual plenary session is to inform the public as to the rights of disabled migrants in US deportation proceedings and how to prepare themselves for reintegration in home country, with a particular lens on Mexico.
 Given the current attacks by the Trump administration, it is important that all migrant communities prepare themselves in the event of facing deportation at the hands of the government or opting to self-return.
 The first part of this presentation will explain the US deportation process and the health rights of deportees, while the second portion will focus on the rights of disabled deportees in refugees when integrating into Mexico.

 To our knowledge, the award-winning documentary, UNSEEN, is one of the first films in cinema history to be led by an intersectional team of disabled, queer/trans, and undocumented artists – communities that are often overlooked as primary creators in the cultural sector.
 In this intimate conversation between friends and collaborators, the film’s director and impact producer will provide an insider’s look into their values-driven process from film production to distribution, leveraging cinema as a meaningful tool for social impact and movement building.
-With today’s political climate as the backdrop, Set and Conchita will explore allyship, ways to expand our circles of solidarity, and the stake we all have in each others’ liberation.
+With today’s political climate as the backdrop, Set and Qudsiya will explore allyship, ways to expand our circles of solidarity, and the stake we all have in each others’ liberation.

 Panels Day 1